OlavStornes/ModBuddy/README.md

 # Mod buddy

-Mod buddy is a mod manager created with extensibillity in mind

-## Intro

 After attempting to mod Stalker Anomaly, i had issues finding good tools for the modding scene in Linux.
 Instead of merging a large amount of files like a caveman, I attempted to create a good enough tool for my use cases.

 ## Features